magifd2/mail-analyzer/DEVELOPMENT.md

 The application is divided into the following packages:

 -   **`main`**: The entry point of the application.
 It handles command-line argument parsing, orchestrates the workflow, and prints the final JSON output.
+It also manages reading email content from either a file path or standard input.
 -   **`config`**: Manages application configuration.
 It loads settings from a JSON file and overrides them with environment variables, providing a flexible setup for different environments.
 -   **`email`**: Responsible for parsing raw email content (`.eml` format).
 It extracts key information such as headers, body text, and URLs.
+This package also includes logic for automatically detecting and converting various email charsets (including `iso-2022-jp`) to UTF-8.
 -   **`llm`**: Acts as a client for the OpenAI-compatible API.
 It handles the construction of API requests, including the Tool-Call definitions, and parses the structured JSON response from the LLM.
 -   **`analyzer`**: The core logic layer.
 It takes the parsed email data from the `email` package, constructs a detailed prompt, and uses the `llm` package to get a structured analysis (`Judgment`).